 Description

-We start into the "Urltal", over the climbs to the Christophorus helicopter landing site and the Grestner Höhe continuing downhill to Gresten.
-Here straight on until after 3 km the turnoff to Reinsberg is reached.
-There turn right onto L6155.
+We start in the "Urltal", over the climbs to the Christophorus helicopter landing site and the Grestner Höhe further downhill to Gresten.
+Continue straight on here until you reach the junction to Reinsberg after 3km.
+Turn right onto the L6155.

-In the valley we turn right at the junction to L92 towards Gresten, but soon leave it again sharply left towards "Zellhof" onto L6169.
-After 1 km now right towards Maria Seesal to a really tough climb over 2 km - made for "mountain goats"!
+In the valley, we turn right at the junction with the L92 towards Gresten, but soon turn sharp left again towards "Zellhof" on the L6169.
+After 1km, turn right towards Maria Seesal for a really steep 2km climb - perfect for mountain bikers!

-The following descent is nicknamed "100er-Berg" and requires full concentration with nearly 20% downhill on a straight road.
-Personal top speeds are not uncommon here, but CAUTION: after the steep forest section it gets curvier -> brake!
+The following descent has the nickname "100er-Berg" and requires full concentration with almost 20% downhill on a dead straight road.
+Personal top speeds are not uncommon here, but ATTENTION: after the steep forest section it gets more winding -> brake!

-Via Ybbsitz and the B22 it finally rolls back quickly to Waidhofen.
+Via Ybbsitz and the B22, the route finally rolls briskly back to Waidhofen.

 Starting point of the tour